 Microsoft’s mission is:

-The statement above is a good example of mission statement because it provides a broad enough scale of scope to explain what the company can do, and it is also inspirational – it’s all about empowering people.
+The statement above is a good example of a mission statement because it provides a broad enough scale of scope to explain what the company can do, and it is also inspirational – it’s all about empowering people.
 It is the kind of statement that people can get excited about and can rally behind.
 It also defines Microsoft’s strategy, which is reaching out to the whole world and making an influence on all individuals and organizations.

 Why is a Mission Statement Important?

 As shown in the diagram above, the combination of a mission statement, vision, and values tells a full story about Microsoft’s businesses and points out the things that matter to the company.
 Being able to build an influential statement is the first step to business success because all strategies are developed and executed with a solid mission as the foundation.
 The statement guides the management team in implementing strategies that help reinforce the company’s identity and achieve its goals.